jacobalmon/Mini-Tesla/README.md

 ### Obstacle Detection:
 - The ultrasonic sensor is used to measure the distance to the nearest object in front of the car.
 - If the object is within a defined threshold (40 cm), the car will stop moving and print an alert via Bluetooth.
+- Note momentum and delays are a factor so it won't stop at 40 cm.

 ### Motor Control:
 The motor driver controls the DC motors based on the received Bluetooth commands: